EhsanAsh/JATE/files/workFlow.md

 - The application follows a typical client-server model.
 - Use of modern web technologies (IndexedDB, service workers).
 - Integration of webpack for module bundling and asset management.
-- Deployment pattern compatible with cloud platforms like Heroku.
+- Deployment pattern compatible with cloud platforms like render.

 ---